lulzzz/Adrien/docs/spike2-impl-notes.md

 * Provide a C# environment for tensor computation using reverse-mode automatic differentiation on tensor kernels.
-* Define an internal C# 7 DSL for constructing tensor comprehensions and compiling them into C# methods that can be use from any C# code .
+* Define an internal C# 7 DSL for constructing tensor comprehensions and compiling them into C# methods that can be used from any C# code .
 * Use native tensor kernel compilers like PlaidML via plugins for high performance tensor computations.